About

 • It does not ask for a browser extension, app install, or APK.

-• It does not store or log submitted URLs, user sessions, or downloaded files.
+• It does not store submitted URLs or downloaded files in an application database.

 • It does not claim ownership of Pinterest content or any media retrieved through the tool.